 (b) Clean Air Act.
 Information and copies may be obtained by writing to: "Superintendent of Documents, Attn: New Orders, PO Box 371954, Pittsburgh, PA 15250-7954."
 The full text of the act is also available in electronic format at http://www.epa.gov/clean-air-act-overview/clean-air-act-text.
 A copy of the act is also available for inspection and use at most public libraries and "The State Library of Ohio."

 (c) Code of Federal Regulations (CFR).
 Information and copies may be obtained by writing to: "Superintendent of Documents, Attn: New Orders, PO Box 371954, Pittsburgh, PA 15250-7954."
 The full text of the CFR is also available in electronic format at http://www.ecfr.gov.
 The CFR compilations are also available for inspection and use at most public libraries and "The State Library of Ohio."

 (2) Referenced materials:

-(a) 40 CFR Part 51; "Requirements for preparation, adoption, and submittal of implementation plans;" as published in the July 1, 2014 Code of Federal Regulations.
+(a) 40 CFR Part 51; "Requirements for preparation, adoption, and submittal of implementation plans"; as published in the July 1, 2020 Code of Federal Regulations.

-(f) 40 CFR 85, Subpart V; "Emissions Control System Performance Warranty Regulations and Voluntary Aftermarket Part Certification Program;" as published in the July 1, 2014 Code of Federal Regulations.
+(f) 40 CFR 85, Subpart V; "Emissions Control System Performance Warranty Regulations and Voluntary Aftermarket Part Certification Program"; as published in the July 1, 2020 Code of Federal Regulations.

-(h) Section 207 (B) of the Clean Air Act as contained in 42 USC section 7451; "Compliance by vehicles and engines in actual use;" published January 2, 2006 in Supplement V of the 2000 edition of the United States Code.
+(h) Section 207 (B) of the Clean Air Act as contained in 42 USC section 7451; "Compliance by vehicles and engines in actual use"; as published in the 2018 edition of the United States Code.